 PR’s infographic fascination

-Today, some in the PR industry see the rapid rise of infographics as a bubble waiting to burst.
+Today, some may believe the infographics ‘bubble’ has burst.
 It’s understandable.
-With the degree of technical change happening around us, how could a communications tool that became so popular so fast–thanks to the digital age–not be replaced by a next greatest thing?
+How could a communications tool that became so popular so fast — thanks to the digital age — not be replaced by a next greatest thing?

-The truth is that while the world and industry continue to change, we do not.
+The truth is that while the world and industry continue to change, we as humans do not.
 At least not in the way that we learn, categorize and recall information.
 Among other things, our short-term memories are still subject to the Rule of 3.
 And for all its heroic conveniences, technology has also reallocated a greater percentage of our fields of vision to ad space.
-The wallpaper effect and added clutter only escalate the primary problem that infographics solve: simplification.
+The explosion of content and added clutter only escalate the primary problem that infographics solves: simplification.

-The PR industry has identified this convergence and turned to infographics as a friendly meeting place for brands and otherwise wary target groups.
+The PR industry has identified this convergence and turned to infographics – of all forms – as a friendly meeting place for brands and otherwise wary target groups.
 Humans welcome a means to ingest information faster and brands want them to ingest their information faster.

 Evolution, not extinction